-Open space within a community can take many forms, from the Local Green Spaces identified in this plan to more general open areas or linear corridors within the settlement.
+88. Open space within a community can take many forms, from the Local Green Spaces identified in this plan to more general open areas or linear corridors within the settlement.
 They provide health and recreation benefits, enable people to move easily between different parts of the village, have ecological value and contribute to green infrastructure, as well as being an important part of the landscape and setting of built environments.
 Any new development must make provision for new open space.
 The emerging Great Yarmouth Local Plan 2 sets out detailed open space requirements.
+Depending on the scale of the development and functionality of open space, it will be negotiated on a site by site basis as to whether open space is provided onsite or a contribution is made for off-site provision.